DataCueCo/slate/source/index.html.md

 Endpoint: `PUT` `https://api.datacue.co/v1/users/<user_id>`

 When the user makes changes to their profile or when they configure any relevant preferences.
-For instance if they indicate their gender, this is very helpful for recommendations.
+For instance if they unsubscribe from receiving marketing email, this is very important to know.

-### Request parameters
+### Request JSON fields

 Same as for [Create User](#create-user), except `user_id`.